punyapatkha/gcp_terraform_01/README.md

 3.run terrafrom apply to create infastruture to deploy script

-4.ssh into vm run bash script to initialize table in database and
+4.ssh into vm git pull

+5.run bash script to initialize table in database and deploy script in cronjob